lkdjiin/coco/README.markdown

 To change the default coco configuration, put a `.coco.yml` file at the root of your project.

-_Earlier versions of coco used to use `.coco` instead of `.coco.yml`, as of version 0.7, using `.coco` is deprecated.
-Reason is `.yml` extension allow for syntax highlighting._

 ###Sample config for a Rails project